DavidNix/nix-personal-blog/content/post/ditch_storyboards_forever.md

 nibs or not?
 I finally found one solution that let me ditch them forever.

 Storyboard problems are well documented.
 They don't work with version control.
-They can get so bloated that debugging them is nearly impossible.
-The files can get so huge, you see the beach ball of death every time you open one.
-Keeping IBOutlets, IBActions, and cell identifiers in sync with your source files is tricky, often leading to runtime exceptions if you rename the outlets in your source code.
+They get so bloated that debugging is nearly impossible.
+The files grow so huge, you see the beach ball of death every time you open one.
+Keeping IBOutlets, IBActions, and cell identifiers in sync with your source files is tricky.
+It often leads to runtime exceptions if you rename something.

-Up until recently, I chose from three options for view layout:
+Until recently, I chose from four options for view layout:

-1. Old school frame manipulation with `UIViewAutoResizing` mask
+1. Old school frame manipulation with `UIViewAutoResizing` mask (aka Springs and Struts)
 2. Create `NSLayoutConstraint`s in code
 3. Use Storyboards and Nibs
+4. iOS 9's NSLayoutAnchor

 I always chose option 3.
 I didn't want to go back to frame arithmetic and calling `sizeThatFits:` everywhere.
+I still had to support iOS 8, so #4 was out.

-I've always wanted to be one of those "purests" and write all of my UI in code.
+I've always wanted to be one of those "purests" and write all my UI in code.
 But let's face it, Apple's Auto Layout API is verbose and confusing.
 One method to do everything.